 10. Survival Earthship Studio (Taos County, NM)

-“This simple survival Earthship grows plenty of fruits and vegetables, catches and stores rainwater, and uses the energy of the sun to power your wifi and provide a beautiful hot shower,” said Michael, the property’s host.
+“This simple survival Earthship grows plenty of fruits and vegetables, catches and stores rainwater, and uses the sun’s energy to power your wifi and provide a beautiful hot shower,” said Michael, the property’s host.
+Earthship Studio will be for you if you want to explore this art destination and sample off-the-grid living with the conveniences of a conventional home.